-Adults that haven't previously volunteered and that haven't had the necessary vetting checks (references, DBS), should not be left alone with children or take them to the toilet unaccompanied.
+Adults who haven't previously volunteered and who haven't had the necessary vetting checks (references, DBS), should not be left alone with children or take them to the toilet unaccompanied.

-Supervision: Day trips and Residential Trips away
+Supervision: Day Trips and Residential Trips away

-When travelling with children and young people, the adult to child ratio can vary depending on the size of the group, the age of the children and their behaviours and the size of the vehicle that you are travelling in.
+When travelling with children and young people, the adult-to-child ratio can vary depending on the size of the group, the age of the children and their behaviours and the size of the vehicle that you are travelling in.